-- Gather any addresses you may need and invite your guests the old fashioned way with a real Christmas Cookie Exchange invitation (free printable) or set up a Facebook event.
+- Gather any addresses you may need to invite your guests the old-fashioned way.
+You can use a real Christmas Cookie Exchange invitation (free printable) or set up a Facebook event.

 - Although we use Facebook events to invite family and friends to some of our family functions I find that a regular invitation sent in the mail can add excitement for the event and is usually hung on the refrigerator and is a much better reminder in real life than a Facebook or other online event invitation can be.